Zbuser93/SpiralTorsionSpringOptimizer/README.md

 # Spiral Torsion Spring Optimizer

-For the fully-functional spreadsheet-based version of this project, see the page on [Printables](https://www.printables.com/model/485731-spiral-torsion-spring-optimizer-v3).
+For the spreadsheet-based version of this project, and the FreeCAD files intended for use with this calculator, see the page on [Printables](https://www.printables.com/model/485731-spiral-torsion-spring-optimizer-v3).

 ## Introduction